abdurrehmanabbasi/abdurrehmanabbasi/README.md

 ## 💡 Projects

-1. **Project Name**
+1. **MidDictionary**
-   - Description: Briefly describe the project and its features.
+   - Description: This is a medical dictionary app that provides definitions, pronunciations with audio, and images related to words.
+The app uses the Merriam-Webster API to fetch more than 60000 medical terms and their definitions.
-   - Technologies Used: List the technologies used in the project.
+   - Technologies Used: ReactJS, Merriam-Webster API, Tailwindcss, HTML5, CSS3.
+   - GitHub Repository: <a href="https://github.com/abdurrehmanabbasi/medDictionary">Link ↗</a>.

+2. **CoinScreener**
+   - Description: Coinscreener is an app that allows users to view live and historical data for a vast array of cryptocurrencies.
+The app uses the Coingecko API for the backend and features a user-friendly interface, a watchlist feature, and historical data tracking.
+   - Technologies: RectJS, Redux, ChartJS, Tailwindcss
-   - GitHub Repository: Provide a link to the GitHub repository.
+   - GitHub Repository: <a href="https://github.com/abdurrehmanabbasi/coinscreener">Link ↗</a>.

 ## 🌱 Currently Learning